django/deps/draft/0000-background-workers.rst

 The most obvious alternative to this DEP would be to standardise on a task implementation and vendor it in to Django.
 The Django ecosystem is already full of background worker libraries, eg Celery and RQ.
 Writing a production-ready task runner is a complex and nuanced undertaking, and discarding the work already done is a waste.

 This proposal doesn't seek to replace existing tools, nor add yet another option for developers to consider.
-The primary motivation is creating a shared API contract between worker libaries and developers.
+The primary motivation is creating a shared API contract between worker libraries and developers.
 It does however provide a simple way to get started, with a solution suitable for most sizes of projects (``DatabaseBackend``).
 Slowly increasing features, adding more built-in storage backends and a first-party task runner aren't out of the question for the future, but must be done with careful planning and consideration.

 Rationale
 =========

 This proposed implementation specifically doesn't assume anything about the user's setup.
 This not only reduces the chances of Django conflicting with existing task systems a user may be using (eg Celery, RQ), but also allows it to work with almost any hosting environment a user might be using.

 This proposal started out as `Wagtail RFC 72 <https://github.com/wagtail/rfcs/pull/72>`_, as it was becoming clear a unified interface for background tasks was required, without imposing on a developer's decisions for how the tasks are executed.
-Wagtail is run in many different forms at many differnt scales, so it needed to be possible to allow developers to choose the backend they're comfortable with, in a way which Wagtail and its associated packages can execute tasks without assuming anything of the environment it's running in.
+Wagtail is run in many different forms at many different scales, so it needed to be possible to allow developers to choose the backend they're comfortable with, in a way which Wagtail and its associated packages can execute tasks without assuming anything of the environment it's running in.

 The global task connection ``tasks`` is used to access the configured backends, with global versions of those methods available for the default backend.
 This contradicts the pattern already used for storage and caches.
-A "task" is already used in a number of places to refer to an executed task, so using it to refer to the default backend is confusing and may lead to it being overridden in the current scope:
+A "task" is already used in a number of places, so using it to refer to the default backend is confusing and may lead to it being overridden in the current scope:

 .. code:: python

-   from django.tasks import task
+   from django.tasks import tasks

    # Later...
-   task = task.enqueue(do_a_thing)
+   result = tasks.enqueue(do_a_thing)

    # Clearer
-   thing_task = task.enqueue(do_a_thing)
+   thing_result = tasks.enqueue(do_a_thing)

 Backwards Compatibility
 =======================